This website uses cookies to ensure you get the best experience on our website. MORE INFO

 • the Group’s risk management processes

-• the Group's cybersecurity
+• the Group’s ESG matters

 • significant accounting and audit issues

-• the Company's policy regarding connected transactions and the nature of such transactions
+• the Company’s policy regarding connected transactions and the nature of such transactions the relationship with the external auditors as discussed on pages 109 to 110

 • the Company’s compliance with the CG Code

-In 2022, the Committee has reviewed, and recommended to the Board for approval, the 2021 financial statements.
+In 2026, the Committee has reviewed, and recommended to the Board for approval, the 2025 financial statements.

 Assessing the Effectiveness of Risk Management and Internal Control Systems